DanSohn/lumenary/index.md

 ### Interviews <br/>
 Interview method was chosen in order to be able to ascertain characteristics of informal and formal caregivers, and also to view perceptions of users on the patients and the burden placed on them.
-We were able to interview four individuals composing of formal and informal caregivers Using the Zarit Burden Interview, we were able to place the burden of taking care of a patient with Alzheimer’s Disease upon the caretakers in the moderate range.
+We were able to interview four individuals composing of formal and informal caregivers.
+Using the Zarit Burden Interview, we were able to place the burden of taking care of a patient with Alzheimer’s Disease upon the caretakers in the moderate range.
 The main problem we are trying to face now would be: **How to lower user’s burden through our functionalities?**
 <br/>Using these four interviewees, we were able to paint a picture on which functionalities were useful, which seemed